Kalpana-17/AmazonMLHack_2024/README.md

-This project was the problem statement from Amazon Hackathon ML, after a long research I and my collaborator posted the finally research and the code.
+This project was the problem statement from Amazon Hackathon ML, after a long research I and my collaborator posted the final code.
 # ML Challenge Problem Statement 2024

 ## Feature Extraction from Images